 See for Yourself

 If you want to know who is King Kamehameha there is no better way to find out than by visiting the Kohala Coast and exploring the vast landscapes that still hold the mana of Hawaii’s first king.
 Helicopter tours in Kohala like those now offered by companies like Tropical Helicopters take you along the coastline, past green pastures, forests, waterfalls and much more.
-Experience for yourself the rich history of Hawaii and immerse yourself in the legend of King Kamehameha.
+Experience for yourself the rich history of Hawaii and immerse yourself in the legend of on one of its best-known natives.

 Learn more about the Doors Off Kohala Helicopter Tour!